 One-Pot Pasta with Peas and Bacon

 One-Pot Pasta with Peas and Bacon is a comforting and flavorful dish that combines crispy bacon, tender peas, and al dente pasta in a rich, savory broth.
-This easy-to-make recipe brings together simple ingredients in a single pot, making it perfect for a quick weeknight dinner or a satisfying meal.

 The bacon adds a smoky depth, while the peas offer a touch of sweetness and freshness.
 Finished with a drizzle of olive oil and a sprinkle of Parmesan cheese, this dish is both hearty and indulgent.